May 9, 2019

 The zero tolerance policy was officially announced on April 6, 2018, when Kelly was White House chief of staff.
 After backlash about the policy, Kelly defended it on NPR, saying “it could be a tough deterrent” and that he would not characterize the policy as cruel, saying that “[the] children will be taken care of — put into foster care or whatever.
 But the big point is they elected to come illegally into the United States and this is a technique that no one hopes will be used extensively or for very long.”

 As we have seen in the past year, in his advocacy for the policy Kelly overstated the administration’s ability to care for unaccompanied children and link them with their parents.
+Many children are still separated from their families, with no records that can be used to reunite them.
 CREW is in litigation against the administration about the recordkeeping failures that have kept children separated from their families.
-Because of these failures, there is no way to link many children with their families.
-That Kelly now stands to profit from the continued effects of a disastrous policy that he advocated for while he was DHS Secretary and White House chief of staff demonstrates how the revolving door spins between government and industry, even in extraordinary circumstances.

 Kelly is just the latest in a pattern of former Trump administration officials leaving their government jobs to work in the private sector in industries they regulated.
 Former Interior Secretary Ryan Zinke is now working for a gold mining company.
 Former EPA head Scott Pruitt is now lobbying for coal companies.
 Though President Trump ran on a promise to drain the swamp, his former senior officials instead are examples of exactly how the swamp works–at the expense of families and the environment.